Ormond Beach, Florida: Geography

-The approximate coordinates for the City of Ormond Beach is located at (29.286405, –81.074882).

 According to the United States Census Bureau, the city has a total area of 101.0 km2, of which 82.7 km2 is land, and 18.3 km2 (18.12%) is water.
 Drained by the Tomoka River, Ormond Beach is located on the Halifax River lagoon and the Atlantic Ocean.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Ormond Beach has a humid subtropical climate zone (Cfa).